-Through its Compensation Plan, Oxy RB provides Oxy HS Category 1 and 2 Victims from Rounds 1 and Round 2 (those categorized by the Korean government in its first two rounds of potential victim assessment as suffering, or having suffered, lung damage which was “almost certainly” (Category 1) or “highly possibly” (Category 2) a result of their use of Oxy RB’s HS product) with a remedy that reiterates its apology.
-A further Compensation Plan was launched on July 10, 2017 for Category 1 and 2 victims from Round 3 whose categorisation was announced on or before 27 March 2017.
+Through its Compensation Plans (the first of which was announced on 31 July 2016), Oxy RB provides Oxy HS Category 1 and 2 Victims from Rounds 1 through 4 (those categorised by the Korean government in its four rounds of potential victim assessment as suffering, or having suffered, lung damage which was “almost certainly” (Category 1) or “highly possibly” (Category 2) a result of their use of Oxy RB’s HS product) announced on or before 26 July 2019 with a remedy that reiterates its apology.

 The Compensation Plans respect the sensitivities of individual victims and their families, provide fair compensation without delay, impose the minimum burden on claimants and provides access to independent advice and review.

-Based on the consultations with the victims in meetings, in groups and on individual occasions at the office of Oxy RB or through home visits, where it listened to the voices and sought to understand the pain and suffering of the victims, Oxy RB has put forward Compensation Plans that respect the individual needs of Oxy HS Category 1 and 2 victims from Round 1, Round 2 and Round 3 victims categorised on or before March 27, 2017.
+Based on the consultations with the victims in meetings, in groups and on individual occasions at the office of Oxy RB or through home visits, where it listened to the voices and sought to understand the pain and suffering of the victims, Oxy RB has put forward Compensation Plans that respect the individual needs of Oxy HS Category 1 and 2 victims from Rounds 1, 2, 3 and 4 categorised for HS-induced lung damage on or before 26 July 2019.

 Offered an apology and pledged to form an organization responsible for compensation, review claims and criteria, and raise KRW 10 billion for compensation.
 Announced that it would begin its discussion on compensation with the victims whose damage is confirmed to be caused by LotteHS upon the completion of the prosecutors’ investigation

 Vowed to establish an independent organization participated by external experts from all walks of life for objective decision-making and to collaborate with government agencies to provide proper compensation